You have a powerful story that needs to be told. Tell it so that it captivates your readers.

 My first book, A Brother Betrayed, addresses the issue of domestic violence.
 In addition to scenes that are figments of my imagination, I have fictionalized experiences others have shared with me over the years.
 Because we live in an abusive world that openly mistreats women and children, as well as seniors, I grew more and more certain that these victims should not have suffered in vain.
 Their stories needed to be told.
 But how does one go about doing that without compromising the anonymity of those who inspired the story?

 These are the steps I followed in writing A Brother Betrayed.

 1. Avoid legal ramifications by disguising the story.
 Violating the rights of others can send a writer to court if a “role model” for a character feels exposed or otherwise compromised.
 No matter how the story is presented, always protect the innocent.
-Or perhaps it is your own story you want to tell.
-Again, protect the innocent—including yourself.
-If you put it into a fictional setting, follow the above suggestions.
-If you’re writing a biography or exposé, you should check with an attorney prior to publication to be sure you won’t end up in court.
+Perhaps it is your own story you want to tell.
+Again, protect the innocent—you.
+If you put it into a fictional setting, follow the suggestions below.
+If you’re writing a biography or exposé, check with an attorney prior to publication to be sure you won’t end up in court.